openstack-charmers/zaza/zaza/charm_testing/README.md

 ### 5) Collect

-Collect artifacts useful for debugging any failures or infor useful for trend anaylsis like deprecation warning or deployment time.
+Collect artifacts useful for debugging any failures or useful for trend analysis like deprecation warning or deployment time.

 ### 6) Destroy